seek-oss/aec/README.md

 ## Configure

 Before you can use aec, you will need to create the config files in `~/.aec/`.
-Use config files provided by your organisation, or install the example config files by running `aec configure` and update them as necessary.
+Use config files provided by your organisation, or install the example config files by running `aec configure example` and update them as necessary.

 ## Handy aliases